Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/Fundamental/10ExceptionHandling.md

 Object is parent of all and its child class is Throwable and it has Error and Exception.
 Error - You cannot control.
 Like **OutofMemoryError**, **StackOverflowError**.
 These are related to JVM issue.
 Like JVM can not able to create any new object in heap and heap is full then OutofMemoryError.
+Error is unchecked exception as it will compile when running I will get the outof memory error.

 ```java
 public class ExceptionHandling {